 Some background on Air Belgium’s struggles

 For those who aren’t familiar with Air Belgium, let’s start with some background.
-The airline was founded in 2018, and seemingly hasn’t had success with anything, but it’s still (sort of) in business:
+The airline was founded in 2018, and seemingly hasn’t had success with anything, but despite that, stayed in business for well over six years:

 - Within a matter of weeks, the airline suspended that route, realizing it wasn’t exactly a great business model; that was the last we ever heard of Air Belgium operating passenger flights to China